 - Statewide Plan for Interoperable EHRs : Includes a framework of what progress looks like for achieving the mandate

 Electronic Prescribing (PDF: 2.10MB/64pgs)

 Effective Use of EHR Systems (PDF: 1.91MB/74pgs)

 A Practical Guide to Understanding HIE

-- The Office of Health IT at the Minnesota Department of Health, along with the Regional Extension Assistance Center for Health IT (REACH), educates and provides technical assistance when appropriate to promote adoption and effective use of EHR systems as well as health information exchange.
+- The Office of Health Information Technology (OHIT) at the Minnesota Department of Health, along with the Regional Extension Assistance Center for Health IT (REACH), educates and provides technical assistance when appropriate to promote adoption and effective use of EHR systems as well as health information exchange.

 - The Office of Rural Health and Primary Care at the Minnesota Department of Health occasionally administers grants or loan programs to support the implementation or support of interoperable EHR systems.

 - Associations – find out if your care setting has an association, often the association will have a health information technology (HIT) committee and/or may provide specific guidance on EHR adoption and use for that care setting.